-Red-tailed Tropicbird: Medium tropicbird with silky white plumage, small but conspicuous black eyestripe.
-Bill is coral red.
-Legs and feet are black.
-Tail has long, red central streamers.
+Red-tailed Tropicbird: This medium-sized tropic bird has silky white plumage and a small but conspicuous black eye stripe.
+It has a coral red bill and black legs and feet.
+The tail has long, red central streamers.
+It mainly feeds on flying fish.
 Swift, purposeful flight, alternates fluttering wing beats with glides.
 Hovers while hunting and in courtship.
+Sexes are similar.

 Range and Habitat

 Red-tailed Tropicbird: This species nests on the Hawaiian Islands and disperses widely in tropical and subtropical areas of the Indian and Pacific oceans; it occurs accidentally off southern California and along the California coast.
 It is more pelagic than other tropicbirds, and is usually seen far out at sea.

 The order PELECANIFORMES (pronounced pel-leh-KAN-ih-FOR-meez) is composed of six families including the comical, large-billed pelicans, the pterodactyl-like frigatebirds, the gannets and boobies, and the graceful tropicbirds.